Amazon FBA Revenue Calculator: How to Use It Effectively

 Step 2: Enter Values In The Amazon Fulfillment Column

-Play around with different values for the product’s average per-unit selling price, cost of product, shipping cost, and fulfillment cost.
+Business owners can play with different values for the product’s average per-unit selling price.
+You can also try other development, shipping and fulfillment costs.
 Use estimates to run the calculation if you don’t have exact figures.

-Find similar products on Amazon and use their values to get a sense of price range as well as the margin impact you’ll get by making certain price changes.
+Additionally, you can find similar products on Amazon and use their values to get a sense of price range as well as the margin impact you’ll get by making specific price changes.

-Keep in mind that certain FBA fees are not included in the FBA revenue calculator to avoid unpleasant surprises later on.
-These include—long-term storage fees, returns processing fees, unplanned service fees, and removal order fees.
+These include—long-term storage fees, returns processing fees, incidental service fees, and removal order fees.